DavidMazimo/DMeko/README.md

-#Practice Project by Dev Ed
+#Practice Project by David mekonnen